krish8767/TCDOFFICIALGROUPBOT/README.md

-# Kemono-Michi-English
+# TCD-OFFICIAL-BOT-English

 # Deploy

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Fork by Marie, Credits to owner of Marie.
-Changes and moderation by @Dedsec_Deadman
+Changes and moderation by @ShinChanOP

 A modular telegram Python bot running on python3 with an sqlalchemy database.